nnMobileNet: Rethinking CNN for Retinopathy Research: Experiments and Results

 \section{Experiments and Results}

 An optimal set of network structures and training strategies is summarized in Section~\ref{method}.
 We used cross-entropy loss for training all the models in this work.
+All models were trained for 1000 epochs with a batch size of 32.
 The initial learning rate was set to 0.001 decayed according to a cosine decay learning rate scheduler with 20 epochs of linear warm-up.
-A weight decay rate of 0.05 was applied to prevent further overfitting.
-All experiments were performed on three GeForce RTX 3090 with a batch size of 32 and 1000 epochs.
-All were implemented in PyTorch.
-Experimental results are summarized in \cref{tb:Ablation,tb:messidor,tb:RFMiD,tb:APOTS2019,tb:idrid}.
+A weight decay rate of 0.05 was applied to prevent overfitting.
+All experiments were implemented in PyTorch and were performed on a Nvidia RTX 3090 GPU with a memory of 24G.